eth-protocol-fellows/cohort-four/projects/prysm-bn-validator-api.md

 ## Roadmap

-As of August 15, HTTP handlers have been implemented for 6 of the 27 endpoints.
+The Prysm validator uses 27 endpoints from the Beacon API, and some have already been implemented as HTTP handlers by the team.

-The majority of this work has been contributed by the Prysm team, while I am currently working on my second endpoint.
+As of August 15, I am working on my [second endpoint](https://github.com/prysmaticlabs/prysm/issues/12635#issuecomment-1679895593), after [prysm/#12634](https://github.com/prysmaticlabs/prysm/pull/12634) and some other related [PRs](https://github.com/prysmaticlabs/prysm/pulls?q=is%3Apr+author%3Aanukul).

 Other fellows have also expressed interest in contributing to the project, so the exact timeline will vary according to these factors.

 I am aiming towards implementing 1-3 endpoints a week, so this should be within scope for the 13 weeks until Devconnect.